weaveworks/weave/site/tasks/manage/metrics.md

 Set it to an empty string to disable.

-You can also add `--metrics-addr=X.X.X.X:PORT` to specify an address to listen for metrics only.
+You can also pass the parameter `--metrics-addr=X.X.X.X:PORT` to `weave launch` to specify an address to listen for metrics only.

 # Static Configuration for Weave Net